EdwardBerman/shopt/README.md

 ### Command
 To run `shopt.jl`

-First use Source Extractor to create a catalog for Shopt to accept and save this catalog in the appropriate directory
+First use Source Extractor to create a catalog for ShOpt to accept and save this catalog in the appropriate directory

 Run ```julia shopt.jl [configdir] [outdir] [catalog] [scifile]```